BloomTech-Labs/Labs_7_1_Map/README.md

 - Save and display personal notes for each country
 - Facebook friends that are using the app will show up in each country's 'card'
 - View a Facebook friends map.
+- Choice of different map tiles and matching UI themes.

 <a name="contributers"></a>
 ### Contributers